What Makes This Cookbook Different?

 These natural flavor enhancers, such as cinnamon, turmeric, and fenugreek, have long been used in traditional medicine.
 Recent studies have also confirmed the benefits of spices for overall health.1

-While there are many options out there2, today we'll focus on just a few that can make a positive impact on blood sugar management and overall health.
+While there are many options available, today we'll focus on just a few that are known—or believed—to positively impact blood sugar management and overall health.

 Turmeric, with its vibrant yellow color, brings both flair and therapeutic benefits to any dish.
 Curcumin, its main active ingredient, has been shown to have anti-inflammatory and antioxidant effects, which are beneficial for people with diabetes.